nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 ### Manual installation

-If you want to install the requirements manually, this section collects the links to the official installation guides of all the frameworks and compilers supported by `speedster`.
+If you want to install the requirements manually, this section collects the links to the official installation guides of all the frameworks and compilers supported by `Speedster`.

 #### Deep Learning frameworks/backends
 - PyTorch: https://pytorch.org/get-started/locally/